MedStar Family Choice District of Columbia (MFC-DC)

 You can call us from 8:00 a.m. to 5:30 p.m., Monday through Friday at 888-404-3549.
 If you need a medicine in an emergency when we are closed, please have the pharmacist call 855-210-6203 to get instructions on how to reach the pharmacy nurse on call.

 What drugs need our approval?

-A list of all the drugs that need our approval is in the front section of our ‘Formulary’ in the section called ‘Prior Authorization.’
+A list of all the drugs that need our approval before they will fill at the pharmacy is in the front section of our ‘Formulary’ in the section called ‘Prior Authorization.’
 Non-formulary medicines will need approval, too.
-Your doctor will need to submit information to us to get the approval.
+Your practitioner will need to submit information to us to get the approval.

 What does it mean if a medicine is on Step Therapy?

-It means that MFC expects you to have tried one medication (or more) before you can fill the medicine on the step therapy.
-For example, Crestor® is on step therapy.
-It is a brand name medicine used to treat high cholesterol.
-There are several other generic medicines on the formulary for treating high cholesterol that MFC would expect you to try before moving up to Crestor®.
-If you are having a problem filling a medication on step therapy you should call you practitioner or MFC for assistance.
+It means that MFC-DC expects you to have tried one medication (or more) before you can fill the medicine on the step therapy.
+For example, Sklice® is on step therapy.
+It is a brand name medicine used to treat head lice.
+There are other generic medicines on the formulary for treating head lice that MFC-DC would expect you to try before moving up to Sklice®.
+If you are having a problem filling a medication on step therapy you should call you practitioner or MFC-DC for assistance.

 What does it mean when a medicine is an “over-the-counter” medicine?

 An over-the-counter medicine is a medicine that you can usually buy at a drug store without a prescription.
 Examples of over-the-counter medicines are aspirin, medicines for coughs and colds, ointments for rashes, and many others.